kelbert2/JavaNuggets/JavaScript.md

 * `Reflect.ownKeys(obj)` - returns an array of all own keys
 * `obj.hasOwnProperty(key)` - returns true if obj has its own (not inherited) key named "key"

-Own keys do not include inherited ones. for...in loops will find inherited ones as well.
+Own keys do not include inherited ones. for..in loops will find inherited ones as well.

 #### Constructors
 Reusable object creation code with "new."